List of Alex Rider characters: Charlene Hicks

 Nurse Charlene Hicks is a minor antagonist in Snakehead, serving as Tanner's deputy, secretary, and implied lover.
 She shares in her boss's unorthodox sense of humour, convincing Alex that it is impossible to escape from the Kakadu hospital that illegally harvests organs, and laughing at the failed attempt of somebody who tried to escape long ago.
 She is later arrested by ASIS after the Snakehead's operation is blown wide open.

 Isabel

 Nurse Isabel is a minor antagonist in Snakehead, serving as one of the four nurses at the Kakadu hospital.
 She is assigned to be Alex's minder until he dies in the hospital.
 Despite being categorised as an antagonist, she does not do anything openly hostile to Alex.
 She is later arrested by ASIS.

 Jacko

 Jacko is a minor antagonist in Snakehead, working as one of the security guards at the Kakadu hospital involved in illegal organ harvesting.
 He is an Aboriginal thug who does not understand why extra security measures are being put in place around Alex when he will end up dead like everybody else who has been through the hospital.
 He is later arrested by ASIS when Alex foils Major Yu's operation.

+Karl

+Karl is a minor antagonist in the short story Spy Trap.
+He is, on first introduction, the head of security at the Bellhanger Abbey rest centre operated by MI6.

+It is later established that Karl is a fake MI6 chauffeur who had picked Alex up from his return to the UK after thwarting General Sarov in Skeleton Key.
+John Crawley had welcomed him back, and Karl was the driver of the car to take Alex home.
+However, Karl drove them into a touring circus lorry owned by Dr Raymond Feng, drugging Alex and Crawley once inside.

+At the abbey, Alex eventually realises what has happened, seeing through everyone's lies, he finds his supposedly destroyed mobile phone in Dr Feng's office.
+Despite calling Jack, Karl finds Alex and smashes the mobile phone, but Alex knocks him out with a plastic skeleton bone, allowing him time to effect an escape plan.
+Karl recovers, and Dr Feng orders him and his guards to kill Alex, before moving their information extraction operation to another location to work on Crawley.

+After Alex tries to escape, Karl pursues him into the forest, and is about to shoot Alex dead.
+However, Karl himself is shot and killed by an MI6 assault team.
+He is the only antagonist in the short story to die.

+Karl is an extremely muscular black man in his thirties, with very close-shaved hair (such that his scalp is visible) and a nose which looks like it has been pushed into his face.
+He speaks with a rough London accent and a very angry, almost violent, voice.